CurrentDeveloper/electron/README.md

 Follow [@ElectronJS](https://twitter.com/electronjs) on Twitter for important announcements.

-This project adheres to the Contributor Covenant
+This project adheres to the Contributor Covenant.
 [code of conduct](https://github.com/electron/electron/tree/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [coc@electronjs.org](mailto:coc@electronjs.org).